The Alabang Housewives

-The show aired its last episode on February 8, 2013.

 Overview

 Aside from showcasing aspects of their lives, the show also features the pair interviewing celebrities, people in the government (e.g. MMDA Chairman Francis Tolentino) and also features behind-the-scenes looks of other TV5 shows, (appearing on the sets of Wil Time Bigtime, Never Say Goodbye, etc.) and even special-themed segments of other shows (Chef vs Mom segment).